securityguy/Cloudflare-DNS-Backup/README.md

 Using this information, it queries the Cloudflare API, obtains a list of zones, and exports DNS records for each zone to a separate file in the specified directory.

-Cloudflare "Export DNS Records" is used to facilitate re-importing them using the API.
+Cloudflare's "Export DNS Records" method is used to facilitate re-importing the data using the API if required.
 Importation has not yet been tested.

 Please see https://api.cloudflare.com/#dns-records-for-a-zone-export-dns-records for details.